 7. LXD seeks input from users and participants.

 A key aspect of learning experience design is the ability to rid oneself of assumptions and biases.
 Getting input from audience members is one of the best ways to ensure our solution will support participants on their learning journey.
+We borrow tools from UX design, like personas and empathy maps to gain insight to participants.
 We can then combine their input with our understanding of how people learn, to craft an effective solution.

 8. LXD uses real-world metrics to measure performance improvement.

 As a performance-based practice, our field will advance when we consistently demonstrate that our work is making a difference.
-This means that training, support and other interventions must be aligned with the organization’s mission and goals.
+This means that training, support and other interventions must be in alignment with the organization’s mission and goals.
 Then we can use available metrics to evaluate the effectiveness of our approach.

 When the data we need is available, we will need to collect it, when possible.
 As we analyze changes over time, we can show our competence by reporting on what we’ve achieved and what we have not.
 Then dig in and figure out how to do it better.